 Our Sustainability, Utilities and Engineering Department delivers projects behind the scenes to support the University in reducing its environmental impact and increasing energy efficiency.

-We work closely with staff and students to share best practice, support behaviour change and strategies, and hear what you need to support our Sustainable Ways.
+We work closely with staff and students to share best practice, support behaviour change and strategies, towards a sustainable UEA.

 Energy and Carbon Reduction

 Richard Bettle, Energy and Utilities ManagerI am responsible for managing our targets around energy and carbon reduction, as well as the technology and other systems that deliver the energy produced by our combined heat and power engines on site.
 I manage the electricity and gas utilities budgets and support initiatives to make efficiencies across campus.

 Jeremy Carter, Assistant Energy & Utilities ManagerMy role includes identifying energy and water reduction opportunities.
 I do this by analysing consumption and undertaking audits.
 Once a project has been identified I am responsible for business case development, securing buy-in, and project delivery.
 I am responsible for forming strong cross-departmental relationships that enable the adoption of more efficient technology and better ways of working.
 A large part of my role involves improving the quality of utility data we use to make tactical decisions.

 Oliver Cozens, Senior Engineering and Infrastructure ManagerAs a building services engineer I have a broad responsibility for management of the various mechanical and electrical systems in use across the campus, including the district heating and cooling systems.
 I work closely with the Estates Maintenance team to ensure that plant and building services are operated and maintained in a safe and efficient manner.
 I also assist the Estates Helpdesk team to respond to customer queries and resolve operational issues relating to building services.